-Indicates whether the budget for the proposed improvement will end after 2021-2022 (one-time) or will continue indefinitely (ongoing).
+Indicates whether the budget for the proposed improvement is a one-time (OT) request that will end after 2021-2022 or will be an ongoing (OG) request that will continue beyond 2022.

 2021 Cost of Improvement

 Estimated cost by the department to implement the program improvement in 2021.